 This post about planning a trip to Germany on a budget was co-written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Guest post by Emma Erichsen of Emma Adventures

-Credit and debit card are widely accepted, although it is wise to always carry some cash, especially for smaller purchases, such as markets and food stalls.
+Credit and debit cards are accepted most places these days.
+But it’s wise to always carry some cash, especially for smaller purchases, such as markets and food stalls.